LORD-MicroStrain/Protocols/Wireless/Commands.md

 ## (Legacy) Node Quick Ping (v1)
 ``ASPP v1.0``

+``Legacy Command - This command is no longer supported by our latest products``

 The **Quick Ping** command is used to check the communication between the Base Station and the Node.
 This command has a direct success/fail response, so it can immediately tell you whether communication was successful.
 Other commands,do not have a fail response, requiring you to use a timeout to determine a failure.

 ##### Command: